sdlowrey/python-practice/README.md

 # Requirements

-Python 3.6, tox, and pytest.
-Python 2 might be a fun side project later.
+Python 3.9, tox, and pytest.

 # Running the Tests